pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 ## We don't need _more_ "generic" build-backends today

-With [setuptools gaining pyproject.toml configuration support][setuptools-pyproject] and [a standard structure for declaring metadata that is implemented by ~every build-backend][pyproject-metadata], there isn't a significant difference between the various tools.
+With [setuptools gaining pyproject.toml configuration support][setuptools-pyproject] and [a standard structure for declaring metadata that is implemented by ~every build-backend][pyproject-metadata], there isn't a significant difference between the various tools for pure-Python packages.

 There are only so many ways to construct a `.zip` file containing a bunch of pure-Python files + metadata.
 The only real difference is in the user experience, and the user experience is largely determined by the tooling that invokes the build-backend.